bankin/redis-solution/README.md

 ### Configuration

 There are environment variables controlling each component.
-You can edit the docker-compose file or provide environment variables with the following names
+You can edit the docker-compose file or provide environment variables with the following names.
+There is a `.env` file which you can customise.
+All envs are present with their defaults in `default.env` for easier setup

 - `REDIS_HOST` - host of redis server
   - default: `localhost`